Pointer States in the Born-Markov approximation: Quantum Brownian Motion case

 The matrix $R(t)$ is already in the canonical form, Eq. \eqref{canon2}.
 We can thus use our procedure and obtain the high temperature entropy production equation (Eq. \eqref{highT} with $a_1=1$ and the rest $a_i$'s zero):

 Modulo an unimportant prefactor, the above equation is the same as obtained in Ref. \cite{Zurek1993} via a direct calculation. $D$ is given by Eq. \eqref{Dalpha} with $\Omega_{\alpha}=\Omega$.
-It is now so happens that the r.h.s. of Eq. \eqref{QBM} corresponds to an invariant dispersion for a subgroup $H$ of $G$--the Heisenberg-Weyl group generated by $\{Q, P, \bm 1\}$.
+It now so happens that the r.h.s. of Eq. \eqref{QBM} corresponds to an invariant dispersion for a subgroup $H$ of $G$--the Heisenberg-Weyl group generated by $\{Q, P, \bm 1\}$.
 The minimization of Eq. \eqref{QBM} leads to the coherent states of $H$, which are the celebrated Glauber-Sudarshan coherent states $\ket\alpha$ \cite{Sudarshan1963, Glauber1963}, and which are also coherent states for $G$ \cite{Perelomov1986}.
-This situation, however, is rather exceptional as e.g. it is well known that taking higher order than quadratic polynomials in $Q$, $P$ will not lead to any group structures, which in turn is connected with the deep problem of the canonical quantization (see e.g. Groenewold's Theorem \cite{Groenewold1946} and Ref. \cite{Dirac1967}).
+This situation, however, is rather exceptional as e.g. it is well known that taking higher order than quadratic polynomials in $Q$, $P$ will not lead to any group structures, which in turn is connected to the problems of canonical quantization \cite{Groenewold1946}.